Juissie-GW/Juissie.jl/README.md

 2. Set up billing information (each query has a small cost) [here](https://platform.openai.com/account/billing/payment-methods).
 3. Create a new secret key [here](https://platform.openai.com/api-keys).

-### Managing API Keys
+### Managing API Keys Locally

-Secure management of secret keys is important.
-Every user should create a `.env` file in the project root where they add their API key(s), e.g.:
+Users may create a `.env` file in the project root where they add their API key(s), e.g.:
 ```bash
 OAI_KEY=ABC123
 ```